Skip to Main Content

 - Make sure to double-check the citation Google Scholar generates; while using this tool can save you time, it is not perfect.

 1. Look for the article title in Google Scholar.
-Try the title OR UC-eLinks hyperlink.
+For full-text, try clicking on the article title OR look under More for UC-eLinks/ Get it at UC.

-2. Look for the article title in Melvyl.
-Look for the UC-eLinks button.
+2. Look for the article title in UC Library Search.
+Look for the green Available Online link or request form.